Sustainability

 Supply chain initiatives

-In our supply chain, we have prioritized to check the status of malt, hops, grapes/grape juice, lemons, and raw materials* that are the main raw materials of our business and that are considered to have high human rights risks.
+In our supply chain, we have prioritized checking the status of malt, hops, lemons, plums that are the main raw materials of our business, and raw materials* that are considered to have high human rights risks.

-Priority raw materials: palm oil, coffee beans, soybeans, tea leaves, crude alcohol
+Priority raw materials: Palm oil, tea leaves, coffee beans, soybeans, cocoa beans, liquid sugar, and crude alcohol.

 Creating a bright workplace without discrimination and harassment